abi19x/sweet-world/README.md

 # sweet-world
 This is my first milestone project for the Level-5 Web Application Development program with New City College.<br>
-This is the webpage link of my project. <a href="https://abi19x.github.io/sweet-world/">Click here</a>.
+This is the webpage link of my project. <a href="https://abi19x.github.io/sweet-world/" target="_blank">Click here</a>.